d4chinchilla/docs/hardware/log.md

 Battery bank has an output of +5V +-5% USB
 Suspiciously also says 9V and 12V outputs from the same port?!

+Parts list converted to csv for easier management
+Thinking about filtering the output of the Maxim chip to reduce buggery further
+Should look into the spectral range of human voice a bit more
+Suggestions that human voice does fine through a 50Hz highpass
+That's a start at least
+Need to look for a suitable opamp to do this with
+TL071 I had hoped to use requires too high a voltage